lucastes/laravel-mautic-api/README.md

     'Mautic' => Triibo\Mautic\Facades\Mautic::class,
 ],
 ```
-Finally, from the command line run `php artisan vendor:publish` to publish the default configuration file.
+Finally, from the command line run `php artisan vendor:publish --provider="Triibo\Mautic\MauticServiceProvider"` to publish the default configuration file.
 This will publish a configuration file name `mautic.php` ,`consumer migration` and `consumer model`.

-Run `php artisan migrate` migration command to create consumer table in your database.
+Then, run `php artisan migrate` migration command to create consumer table in your database.

 ## Configuration
 You need to add your `client id`, `client secret` and  `callback url`  in `config/mautic.php`.